 Come and Experience Dance

 The Program in Dance welcomes you to experience dance this year.
 Dance courses open to first-year students include our new DAN 324: Princeton Dance Festival Re-Imagined: Five Performance Projects, where each section will feature a unique venture into dance and choreographic creation culminating in a live, online Performance Festival.
-Section 5, taught by Olivier Tarpaga, is reserved just for first-year students.
+Section 5, taught by Olivier Tarpaga, is reserved just for first-year students and spots are still available in Section 1, taught by Dean Moss.
 Students will explore the intersections of dance and multimedia performance, digital animation, filmmaking, site-specific theater and art, or music.
 Dive into dance scholarship, choreography, and physical practice, with acclaimed faculty, guest choreographers, and co-curricular classes.
 View fall 2020 Dance course offerings.

 Join our Virtual Dance Open House on Wednesday, July 29 at 4 p.m.
 (EDT) on Zoom.
 To attend the Open House meeting, please email Program Associate Cindy Rosenfeld (firstname.lastname@example.org) for the Zoom link.